Things to Consider with Law Firm SEO

 A fundamental way that Google ascertains whether or not your law firm should rank high for relevant search queries is by determining your worth by how many external links point back to your website.

 Measure Your Results

-SEO is research-intensive of which assessing and analysing the SEO results as they come in for specific keywords is key.
+SEO is research-intensive of which assessing and analyzing the SEO results as they come in for specific keywords is key.

-In this guide, SEO for law firms, we will take you through each of these topics.
+In this guide, SEO for Lawyers & Law Firm, we will take you through each of these topics.

 Keyword Research for Law Firms